 What Would You Do Differently?

 A lot of times, managers see things that you don’t see simply because it’s the nature of their role.
 They are there with the employees each day on the proverbial front lines.
 They know the things that work and that don’t work.
 They will often have some ideas about how certain things could change and be improved.
 Ask them about those types of changes they might make and ask them why.
+The eLeaP PSP has powerful survey and engagement capabilities.
+Take a free 30-day trial and see how it improves your feedback process.

 Sometimes, you will find that they have good reasons for wanting to make a change.
 It might be something that could benefit the entire team and your organization overall.
 For example, they might want to make some procedure changes that would increase efficiency and safety.
 Maybe they feel that offering a flex shift would work better for the employees because it gives them more options.